 The new car, called the Opel-RAK 1, was a converted racer whose conventional engine was replaced by six Sander rockets and then by eight.
 On April 12, 1928, successful runs were made at speeds of up to 55 mph over 2,000- to 3,000-foot distances at Rüsselsheim.
 Then a 12-rocket experiment was made, and though five rockets failed to ignite, the car reached more than 70 mph.
 The Opel-RAK 1 was followed by the Opel-RAK 2, which was fitted with short, inverse wings to hold it to the ground as it sped along.
 Opel-RAK 2 (see Figure 2), fitted with 24 rockets and with Opel himself at the wheel, sped down a track in Berlin on May 23, 1928, at a speed of 143 mph (230 kilometers per hour).

 Early rocket plane experiments

 The RAK 1 had a sailplane wing, under which a pod was suspended to house the pilot and 16 Sander black powder rockets.
 The tailplane was mounted on booms behind the wing and up out of the way of the rocket exhaust.
-Opel successfully piloted it over 1.5 km (1 mile) in 75 seconds of flight, but landed hard, damaging the aircraft beyond repair.
+Opel successfully piloted it over 1.5 kilometers (1 mile) in 75 seconds of flight, but landed hard, damaging the aircraft beyond repair.
 Opel planned to build a second rocket plane, but apparently lost interest before the project was completed.

 Source: History of Rocketry & Space Travel by Wernher von Braun and Frederick I. Ordway, III.
 Thomas Y. Crowell: NY (1966).